 The heads and owners are typically committed Christians with a passion to serve the community.
 As a result, many low-fee schools run development programmes for disadvantaged public school pupils, teachers and principals and the wider community.
-Because the financial resources of their parents are so limited, lowfee schools struggle to keep their fees as low as possible with very small annual increases.
-However, if they manage to buy a property with a bank loan or offer
+Because the financial resources of their parents are so limited, low-fee schools struggle to keep their fees as low as possible with very small annual increases.
+However, if they manage to buy a property with a bank loan or offer better salaries to retain their teachers, many have been forced to raise their fees.

-A good reputation for quality increases the demand for school places and so they also add more classes to each grade.
-Thus they grow 'taller' and 'fatter' and pupil enrolment in independent schools grows faster than the number of new schools. better salaries to retain their teachers, many have been forced to raise their fees.
 This is particularly true in urban areas, as in the case of SSB, where fees have had to double in the last five years.